How many refugees are there around the world?

 For statistics and operational data that are essential for UNHCR operations, we collect and process data in a number of different systems that are fit for purpose.
 Our Population Statistics Database, for example, carries information on country of asylum, country of origin and demographics on people of concern to UNHCR – refugees, asylum seekers, returned refugees, internally displaced and stateless people.

-For more information on how and why UNHCR collects population figures, including links to our databases, visit our data page.
+For more information on how UNHCR collects population figures, including links to our databases, visit our data page.